CacheGuard-OS

 Advertising and

-Malware are created first and then populated with list of domain names and URLs in files located on a remote TFTP file server having the 172.18.2.1 IP address.
-Please note that prior to be able to exchange files with a (TFTP, FTP or SFTP) file server, the file server should be declared as trusted.
+172.18.2.1.
+Please note that before being able to exchange files with a file server (TFTP, FTP, or SFTP), the file server must be declared as trusted.
 You can refer to the

-urllist load... command usage form specify the base name (
+urllist load... command specifies the base name (

 Advertising or

-Malware) of files that should be located on the specified file server and the
+Malware) of files expected on the specified file server, and the

 urllist command expects to find files with the